 Capital Gains Calculator

 This calculator estimates the tax on capital gains using the new inclusion rate announced in the April 2024 federal budget.
-The inclusion rate will increase from 50% to 67% on capital gains greater than $250,000 in a year as of June 25, 2024.
-The inclusion rate for individuals will remain at 50% for capital gains under $250,000 in a year.
-For corporations and trusts, the inclusion rate will increase to 67% on all capital gains.
+The inclusion rate increased from 50% to 67% on capital gains greater than $250,000 in a year as of June 25, 2024.
+The inclusion rate for individuals remains at 50% for capital gains under $250,000 in a year.
+For corporations and trusts, the inclusion rate increased to 67% on all capital gains.

 Where do you live?
 Alberta